Flowchart (band)

 Flowchart was an American band from Philadelphia.
 The group originally consisted of Sean O'Neal, Craig Bottel, and Brodie Budd in 1994.
-Their first album, Multi-Personality Tabletop Vacation, was released in 1995 on Carrot Top Records, garnering negative reviews from critics who found their music to be too similar to the group Stereolab.
-They followed the album with several EPs that moved away from the Stereolab-styled sound.
+Their first album, Multi-Personality Tabletop Vacation, was released in 1995 on Carrot Top Records, and followed the album with several EPs and projects.

 In 1997, O'Neal met Erin Anderson at a DJ gig.
 This meeting led to the duo collaborating on music and eventually having Anderson join Flowchart while Bottel and Budd left the group.
 Their second album, Cumulus Mood Twang, received positive reviews from Allmusic, Pitchfork Media, and CMJ, as well as having the group placed on URB's "Next 100" list.
 The following releases from Flowchart included Commercial in 1999 and Broken and Blue in 2003, where the group began to have more of an experimental techno and house music sound.
 They later released their third album, Wishworm Tracks.

 Both O'Neal and Anderson began recording their own music in the 2000s, with O'Neil recording under the name Someone Else and Anderson releasing albums as Fidget, as well as working at a hair salon that doubled as an art gallery.